 Unfortunately he had to drop out due to overheating.
 No shaker screen, but he had that car right up in the front of the pack after twenty some laps.

 Armond loved to race, but he wasn't foolhardy.
 He also had some of the most picturesque speech you ever heard.
 He asked me to go with him to a race at Sharon Speedway when it was still pavement.
 Some guy had bought Ports 4 wheel driver and wanted wanted him to drive it.
 Well the car just wasn't right for him.
 After we had worked on it for a while, Armond says "NO, My Momma didn't raise no dummies, this things fixin to hit the fence and I ain't going to be in it.
 It's as scary as taking a crap off a slanty tin roof backwards".
-Sure enough the other driver put it hard into the fence.

 Unfortunately, Armond never made it to the big time, but if he had I would have loved to go with him.
 Because he was that kind of a guy!.